radhanikapoor/CMOR-438-S25/Supervised_Learning_Algorithms/7. Random Forest/README.md

 # Random Forests on Insurance Data

-This project explores the application of **Random Forest** models for both classification and regression tasks using real-world medical insurance data.
+This explores the application of **Random Forest** models for both classification and regression tasks using real-world medical insurance data.

-Although Random Forests were not covered in class, we implement and evaluate them using built-in methods to gain a better understanding of their predictive power.
+Although Random Forests were not covered in class, I implement and evaluate them using built-in methods and my own implelmentation to gain a better understanding of their predictive power.

 We focus on:
 - Predicting whether an individual is a **smoker** (classification)